 Narcissistic neighbours most are just throwing games at you and being hurtful.

-They are unable and unwilling to think and process their own negative behaviour, to see and learn from mistakes they make.
-They do project this onto those around them in a twisted way so that those around them end up blaming themselves for problems within the relationship and the narcissist rewrites history to escape accountability.
+Narcissists are unable and unwilling to think and process their own negative behaviour, to see and learn from mistakes they make.
+They do project this onto those around them in a twisted way.
+Those around them end up blaming themselves for problems within the relationship, and the narcissist rewrites history to escape accountability.

 So how and Why does the narcissist suddenly act friendly?
 Simply they want something from you.

 Sometimes during the relationship, they bring back the idealisation stage just so you don’t leave or after you’ve left them, or after they’ve discarded you, you slowly forget the amount of abuse and just how badly they can treat you, or you may still be blaming it all on yourself.

 Most people hang onto the relationship or take them back, as when a narcissist is nice, they can treat you better than anyone ever has.
 If you love your job and it’s a boss, you can get to the point of walking away, and they see this, so lift you back up, so you question yourself and stay.
 Parents also do this, just as you’ve had enough of their negative, hurtful behaviour and prepare for no contact to move forward in your life.
 They start acting nice again, so you end up questioning yourself and stick around, for them to just bring you crashing down again.